 When you choose STLCC, you choose credits that are designed to transfer.
 No matter when you transfer, you can trust the work you’ve put in will count toward your future.

 Who can apply?

 To begin dual enrollment, you have to show the maturity and responsibility to handle college courses.
-That’s why, we look for high school seniors and juniors with a 2.0 GPA or higher.
+That’s why, we look for high school sophomores, juniors, and seniors with a 2.0 GPA or higher.

 To enroll, you need written permission from a school administrator and a parent or guardian.

 Traditional: Students who want to take 1 or more classes while in high school.
 You are not part of a special cohort, an Early College program, or Make It Count.
 To enroll, follow the application steps at the bottom of this page.

 Early College: Students in the Early College program take classes with STLCC fulltime during their junior and senior years.
 They graduate from high school with a high school diploma and an Associate’s Degree.
 Reach out to your high school counselor to see if your school offers this opportunity!

 Make It Count: High school seniors with a 2.0+ GPA can spend their final semester of high school earning college credit by completing courses at STLCC.
 Students enjoy extra support during registration and orientation and belong to a Make It Count cohort of other second-semester high school students.
 It is recommended that you have completed all high school graduation requirements to participate.
 Complete the Make It Count sign-up form to let us know you'll be joining us!